 Whole Larder Love began as an online journal by Rohan Anderson, documenting the story of a significant life change.

 We can build a better understanding of the consequences that our daily consumer choices have, in our bodies, and the natural world.
-Not advocating for a return to cave man conditions, instead a more realistic awareness of the consequences of consumerism, of which none of us can avoid.
+Not advocating for a return to cave man conditions, instead a realistic, practical awareness of the consequences of consumerism, of which none of us can avoid but can actively change.
 It’s all about identification, choice and reduction, not isolation from civilisation.

 For speaking engagements, writing commissions, demonstrations and workshops, say hello here.